86Box/docs/settings/network.rst

 * **PCap:** connects directly to a host network adapter.
 Similar to the **Bridge** mode on other emulators and virtualizers.
 * **VDE:** attaches to a virtual switch created by :ref:`hardware/network:VDE`.
 Only available on Linux and macOS hosts.
 * **TAP:** creates or attaches to a virtual bridge through :ref:`hardware/network:TAP`.
 Only available on Linux hosts.
+* **Local Switch:** creates or attaches to a :ref:`virtual switch <hardware/network:Local Switch>` which automatically connects 86Box machines running on the same host and other hosts on the same network.

 .. note:: If PCap mode is not listed, make sure PCap is :ref:`enabled on your host and a supported network connection is present <hardware/network:PCap>`.